AndrewJBateman/next-excel-gcp/README.md

-# :zap: Next Prisma Data
+# :zap: Next Excel GCP

 * Next.js React used to connect to a GCP project excel sheet 'backend'
 * **Note:** to open web links in a new window use: _ctrl+click on link_